NafiurSiddiqui/QStack/Readme.md

 - userParams
 - complex http hook and api

-## Things I have added by myself
+## Features

-- This course was built on react-router-dom@5.
+- This project was built on react-router-dom@5.
 I have used and implemented all the features of react-router-dom@6 by myself.
 - Added form validation and associated stylings.
 - Added github CI ( Continous Integration ) with Firebasae to automate things removing redundancy.
+- Filter for offensive words.
+- Sanitization.